 Yes, you can use flank steak, but get it into the marinade in the morning if you want the same flavor as the skirt steak after marinating for an hour.

-Tip: Get smaller skirt steaks (~.8 lbs) for the best flavor and tenderness.
+Tip: Get smaller steaks (~.8 lbs) for the best flavor and tenderness.

 Yes, you can!

-Once the steak is marinated, either put it on a hot grill or into a hot cast iron pan.
+Once it is marinated, either put it on a hot grill or into a hot cast iron pan.

 Since skirt steak needs to be fairly well cooked, I like to cook it to medium or medium-well.
 This gives it the best texture.

-While you steak is marinating, this is a great time to make the sauce and prepare all the toppings.
+While the meat is marinating, this is a great time to make the sauce and prepare all the toppings.
 Tzatziki sauce is easy to make, but I do have two major tips in making the best tzatziki!
+See below! 👇🏻

 Tzatziki Sauce Tips